TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Is the team ultimately able to unify around decisions?

 ### 102. Documentation
+* What do we need to remember while making this game?
+* What needs to be communicated while making this game?

 ### 103. Playtesting
 ### 104. Technology
 ### 105. The Crystal Ball